 Although there are substantial differences, people will sometimes confuse parole and probation because of the similarities.
 In the state of California, probation can be one part of a sentence that a person receives when that person is convicted of a crime.
+This is something our drug possession lawyers in Orange County, CA know very well.

 Probation is ordered by a judge.
 Parole, in contrast, must be approved by a parole board after a parole hearing, and it may be granted only to those who are already serving a criminal sentence behind bars – if they qualify.